 Chase Creek Marketplace

 The building which today serves as the Chase Creek Marketplace, featuring crafts by more than 80 local artisans, was originally the one-story Hoeye Barber Shop.
 Later, it was remodeled by O.A.
-Risdon, a pioneer photographer, into a studio with a second floor made of inclined, frosted glass.
+Risdon, a pioneer photographer, into a studio.
+The second floor had an inclined, frosted glass front wall.

 © Greenlee County Historical Society